 Powers is a tiny city located in the state of Oregon.
 With a population of 709 people and just one neighborhood, Powers is the 197th largest community in Oregon.
-Much of the housing stock in Powers was built prior to World War II, making it one of the older and more historic cities in the country.
+Powers has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Powers is generally considered to be a blue-collar town.
 48.86% of the Powers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Powers is a city of professionals, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Powers who work in farm management occupations (17.56%), healthcare suport services (14.50%), and healthcare (9.16%).